French Open: Gauff finds a way to get past Keys in quarter-final

 — OptaAce (@OptaAce) June 4, 2025

-The match itself was a scruffy one, with a combined 101 unforced errors and 14 breaks of serve, while Gauff herself registered 10 double-faults.
+That match itself was a scruffy one, with a combined 101 unforced errors, 14 breaks of serve and Gauff herself registered 10 double-faults.

 Gauff's first set was the first that she has dropped while at the tournament.